jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 // Create the Graph object
 Graph graph(target);
 ```
+Listing 2: Creating an IPU device in Poplar and defining an empty graph object attached to that device.

 Before being able to execute or pass parameters to codelets, we need to
 add the codelet to the graph using the `poplar::Graph::addCodelets`
 function.
 Adding a codelet allows it to then be associated with a vertex
 and later executed.
-This can be seen in Listing
+This can be seen in Listing 3.
-[\[lst:addCodelet\]](#lst:addCodelet){reference-type="ref"
-reference="lst:addCodelet"}.
 Also seen in this snippet is the definition
 of a `poplar::program::Sequence` object.
 This is a series of control
 programs to be executed in order to do things such as map variables to
 vertices and execute compute sets.
 These can be defined to be as complex
-as needed for the task, here we will show an example of a simple one,
+as needed for the task, here we will show an example of a simple one, executing
-executing only one compute set.
-The last line of Listing
+only one compute set.
+The last line of Listing 3 creates a compute set object
-[\[lst:addCodelet\]](#lst:addCodelet){reference-type="ref"
-reference="lst:addCodelet"} creates a compute set object and labels this
+and labels this `"computeSet"`.
-`"computeSet"`.
 In the next section we will see how to add vertices to
 this compute set and to the graph itself.

 ``` {#lst:addCodelet label="lst:addCodelet" caption="Adding a codelet to a graph object as well as creating a \\texttt{Sequence} object."}